‘The Masked Singer’ spoilers: Piglet is …

 Nick was raised in the suburbs of Cincinnati, home to the Flying Pig marathon.

-Cluedle-Doo told us that “Piglet knows how to stay cool, even in the heat.”
+Cluedle-Doo told us in week 2 that “Piglet knows how to stay cool, even in the heat.”
 Wouldn’t you agree that 98 degrees is certainly a hot temperature?

-98 Degrees had four chart-topping albums and sold 10 million discs; as a group, this season’s contestants have racked up sales of 55 million.
+98 Degrees released four chart-topping albums and sold 10 million in total; as a group, this season’s contestants have racked up album sales of 55 million.

-The group’s self-titled first album went gold while each of the next three reached platinum status; collectively the contenders for the Golden Mask have 25 gold and platinum records.
+The group’s self-titled first album went gold while each of their next three went even further and achieved platinum status; collectively the contenders for the Golden Mask have 25 gold and platinum records.

 Group A Spoilers